Introduction to Ithaca, New York

 The New York city of Ithaca, which sits in the Finger Lakes region of upstate New York, is the county seat of Tompkins County.
 Named for the Greek island of Ithaca, the city is situated 33 miles northeast of Elmira, 50 miles northwest of Binghamton, and about 60 miles south of Syracuse.
 Ithaca is noted for being home to Cornell University and also Ithaca College.

 By the time of Ithaca's incorporation as a city in 1888, Cornell University had already marked the 20th anniversary of its founding by Ezra Cornell.
 A few years later, in 1892, W. Grant Egbert founded the Ithaca Conservatory of Music, later to become Ithaca College.
 During the early 20th century, Ithaca was an important center in the silent film industry, spearheaded by the Wharton brothers, film makers who set up a motion picture studio and shot several silent films at a site which is now Stewart Park.
 Today Ithaca relies chiefly on education and manufacturing to drive its expanding economy, with a significant amount of support from tourism, viniculture, and high technology.
-As evidence of the city's success, USA Today ranked Ithaca number one on its list of "Emerging Cities" in March 2004.

 Things to do in the Ithaca Area